Hasdan/C_Timer/README.md

 # C_Timer
-Just a timeer in C using ncurses and my motivation
+Just a timer in C using ncurses and my motivation